 Before you understand the deliverables of a brand design job project, it is important to understand the licensing of your work.
 It is wise to look up the size of the company, area of operation and perhaps even market size.
 This is because you don’t want to overcharge a small local ice cream shop or undercharge a large restaurant chain like McDonald’s that operates worldwide.
 A “full buyout” or a full licence for a design can be expensive.
 This is why a company should be charged according to the size of its business.

 Branding Design can be an expensive design project because the elements you design will be used in perpetuity, worldwide and exclusively by that company alone.
 Because obviously, you cannot sell part of their logo to another company.
 You can re-sell that spot illustration of a rose to a soap company in Florida and a scented candle company in Korea.
-The rose is not part of the brand identity like a logo.
+The rose is not usually part of the brand identity like a logo.

 Once you have read this blog post, it would be helpful to also read the Copyright and Licensing for Art and Design post.
 You will have a detailed understanding of the full business of successfully working on a Brand Design job.